-Solicitation includes Invitation for Bids (IFB), Request for Proposals (RFP), telephone calls, or any other document issued by the state to obtain bids or proposals for the purpose of entering into a contract.
+Solicitation includes public Invitation for Bids (IFB), Request for Proposals (RFP), any other method used by the state to obtain bids or proposals for the purpose of entering into a contract.

 All solicitations will be advertised at www.eva.virginia.gov in accordance with Commonwealth of Virginia and VMI policies.

-VMI will offer supplier diversity training for its employees, particularly procurement staff through resources such as VASCUPP, DMBE and DGS.
+VMI will offer supplier diversity training for its employees, particularly procurement staff through resources such as VASCUPP, SBSD and DGS.

 Such training may include: